-Aides defend Pence’s role in Ukraine controversy
+Pence, a loyal No. 2, finds himself caught up in impeachment

 “I think that there’s a lot of facts that would run counter to the whistleblower’s,” Short said.

-Pence, according to his aides, had two phone conversations with Zelenskiy in addition to the leaders’ meeting last month in Warsaw, Poland, which Pence attended at the last minute in Trump’s place.
+Pence, according to his aides, had two phone conversations with Zelenskiy.
+They also met last month in Warsaw, Poland, a meeting Pence attended at the last minute in Trump’s place.
 Pence told reporters the next day that he and Zelenskiy had not discussed Biden during their closed-door meeting, though they had discussed the White House’s decision to halt security aid to the nation meant to counter Russian aggression.

 “As President Trump had me make clear, we have great concerns about issues of corruption,” Pence said, adding that, to invest additional taxpayer money in Ukraine, “the president wants to be assured that those resources are truly making their way to the kind of investments that will contribute to security and stability in Ukraine.
 And that’s an expectation the American people have and the President has expressed very clearly.”

-Katie Waldman, the vice president’s press secretary, said in a statement: “It is crystal clear that the Vice President directly and effectively delivered the President’s anti-corruption and European burden sharing messages overseas and, upon his return, the financial aid to Ukraine was released.”
+Katie Waldman, the vice president’s press secretary, said in a statement, “It is crystal clear that the Vice President directly and effectively delivered the President’s anti-corruption and European burden sharing messages overseas and, upon his return, the financial aid to Ukraine was released.”

 Trump, however, said Wednesday that he restored the funding because of concerns raised by congressional lawmakers that the military assistance was necessary to help Ukraine serve as a bulwark again Russian aggression in the region.

 Pence aides said the Bidens were also not discussed during Pence’s two phone calls with Zelenskiy _ one on April 23 and one on Sept.
 18 _ nor had Biden come up in Pence’s other conversations with world leaders.
-What’s more, they said the vice president had not spoken about the matter with the president’s personal lawyer, Rudy Giuliani, either.
+They also said the vice president had not spoken about the matter with the president’s personal lawyer, Rudy Giuliani.

+Trump and Giuliani have sought, without evidence, to implicate Biden and his son Hunter in the kind of corruption that has long plagued Ukraine.
+Hunter Biden served on the board of a Ukrainian gas company at the same time his father was leading the Obama administration’s diplomatic dealings with Kyiv.
+Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either the former vice president or his son.

 It was notably Trump who publicly flagged Pence’s phone calls with Zelenskiy, telling reporters at a news conference last week that they should request transcripts of Pence’s calls.